top of page

 Incorporating the consonant digraph CH into lessons also promotes a love for learning.
 By using engaging methods, we can make phonics feel less like a chore and more like an adventure.
 As we contribute to their literacy skills, we also foster a lifelong enthusiasm for reading.

-Introduction to Initial and Final Consonant Digraph CH
+Understanding Initial and Final Consonant Digraph CH

 The consonant digraph CH can appear in various positions within words: at the beginning (initial) or the end (final).
 For instance, words like "chase" and "chicken" feature the initial CH, while "lunch" and "beach" highlight the final CH.
 Understanding these positions helps children grasp how sounds form within words.

-Initial and final consonant digraph ch example.
+initial and final consonant digraph CH

-Initial and Final Consonant Digraph CH
+Initial and Final Consonant Diagraph CH

 Introducing these concepts can be as simple as creating lists of common words.
 Encourage learners to notice patterns and sounds.
 For instance, when they see "chicken" and "chase," they can identify the initial digraph and predict the sound before even pronouncing the word.